 \item \textbf{What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?} \textit{Are there multiple types of instances (e.g., movies, users, and ratings; people and interactions between them; nodes and edges)?
 Please provide a description.}

-\begin{itemize} \item Each instance represented a web-crawled page (document).
-It contains the URL and the corresponding HTML content.
+\begin{itemize} \item Each instance represents a web-crawled page (document), containing the URL and corresponding HTML content.
 Each sample is also tagged with metadata about its crawl time and additional information such as the detected language, for processed instances such as those in \hqpool.
 Additional information can be found in \Cref{appx:common-pool}. \end{itemize}

 \item \textbf{How many instances are there in total (of each type, if appropriate)?}